 Super- and turbocharged engines can also use a fuel injection system but they will need modifications to adjust the fuel flow with rapid throttle openings combined with air pressure sensors in the manifold.
 Introducing more air should mean more fuel (and power) if the engine is to run smoothly without faltering when opening the throttle.

 With this system fuel is pressurized and injected directly into the combustion chamber bypassing the inlet valve, much like a diesel engine but with the two spark plugs.
 It is used on higher powered engines mainly.
 The Viking series engines, Honda and Mitsubishi use this system.

-This system uses almost the same parts as described above with the continuous flow fuel system with the only difference the point where the fuel is being injected.
+This system uses almost the same parts as described above with the continuous flow fuel system with the only difference the point where the fuel is being injected in the engine..

 As with any system there are always two sides to the picture.
 Fuel injection can provide each cylinder with the correct fuel air mixture for the operating conditions at that particular time where carburetors supply the same fuel/air mixture to all cylinders at once.
 This could mean that one cylinder could run cool where others run possibly hot.
-Which is why you need CHT sensors on all cylinders.
+Which is why you need CHT sensors on all cylinders to be able to keep an eye on that.

 Summarizing the advantages: